How to Brilliantly Rule Social Media Marketing—Part 1: Understanding Social Media

 While it doesn’t rival Instagram’s 1 billion active monthly users, Pinterest does boast an impressive 459 million global users.7 In Canada, most Pinterest members are pretty evenly spread between 18 to 64 years of age.
 Interestingly, it is one of the few social media platforms with a strong gender bias.
 It turns out that women are more likely to favour Pinterest than men.2 In fact, Pinterest is a favourite for women, second only to Facebook.2

-Pinterest has enjoyed a boost in popularity, and the number of Canadian social media users who own an account has increased to 41%.2 In 2018, Pinterest announced they would be opening their first office in downtown Toronto due to their strong Canadian user base.
+Pinterest has enjoyed a boost in popularity, and the number of Canadian social media users who own an account has increased to 41%.2 In 2018, Pinterest announced it would be opening its first office in downtown Toronto due to its strong Canadian user base.
 They cited that Canadians save 4.5 million ideas on Pinterest each day.

-X began life as the microblogging platform known as Twitter, allowing users to share stories and insights in messages of 140 characters or less.
-Now, it is a major news source to its 335 million global monthly users.
+X began life as the microblogging platform known as Twitter, allowing users to share stories and insights in short messages.
+Now, it is a primary news source to its 335 million global monthly users, and a favourite space for tech folks.
 This short-form messaging provides news to 25% of U.S. adults.3 Interestingly, it provides first-hand accounts of disasters, attacks and accidents in real-time, often hours ahead of the press and official news cycle.
 X is also the number one platform for government leaders.
 In fact,189 governments and heads of state have an official presence on the platform.
 People add hashtags to categorize their posts, allowing followers to search for content that interests them and enabling all users to take part in live conversations.

-The advertising and brand development opportunities on Snapchat are really limited only by your imagination.
+The advertising and brand development opportunities on Snapchat are limited only by your imagination.
 Capable of supporting multiple interactive features, Snapchat video ads give brands an unrivalled scope to get creative and interact with their audiences.
-Custom-made geolocation filters are fantastic for engaging with customers on your premises or at an event, so they’re great for showcasing your work and increasing brand visibility.
-The promotion choices are almost endless.
+Custom-made geolocation filters are fantastic for engaging with customers on your premises or at an event, so they’re great for showcasing your work and behind-the-scenes content.

 While Snapchat’s many features revolutionized the way users create and share videos, TikTok takes it to a whole new level with green screen technology, viral challenges and stitches—where a user can reply, react or add to an original user’s content.
 The possibilities for customer engagement are endless.